Sara Ben Ammar

-HundrED will allow me to consolidate my existing network and create new relationships with some inspiring and like-minded people worldwide.
+HundrED allows me to consolidate my existing network and create new relationships with some inspiring and like-minded people worldwide.

-I passionately believe that being part of the HundreED community will boost my inspiration and make changes happen around me.
+I passionately believe that being part of the HundreED community boosts my inspiration and make changes happen around me.

 Most of the challenges I am currently facing are related to the fact that I have some difficulties convincing my surroundings that it is still possible to "transform" education and develop critical thinking around it.
 There are tools for that and people who believe in this and are already committed to making change happen.
 Whether the Chinese education sector is highly scalable and benefits from outstanding facilities and resources, the working culture is still uncomfortable with changes and struggle to conciliate education's future challenges with past culture and traditions.